SoftwareAG/c8y-docs/src/render/guides/reference/microservice-runtime/environment-variables.html.md

 Proxy variables (PROXY_HTTP_HOST, PROXY_HTTP_PORT, ...) are used to set a proxy URL for different protocols.
 For the microservices written in Java, setting each of the variables will result in passing the corresponding parameter into JVM runtime (for detailed information see [Oracle documentation](https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html)).

 Proxy variables are passed into the microservice environment during installation.
-Microservice installator passes variables into the environment according to the following settings:
+Microservice installer passes variables into the environment according to the following settings:

  - tenant options in microservice owner tenant
  - platform application environment variables